ansys/pyhps/doc/source/user_guide/index.rst

 ^^^^^^

 When you query a resource, the REST API returns a set of fields by default.
-You can specify which fields you want returned by using the ``fields`` query parameter (this returns only the fields you specify, and the ID of the resource, which is always returned).
+You can specify which fields you want returned by using the ``fields`` query parameter.
+(This returns only the fields you specify and the ID of the resource, which is always returned.)
 Moreover, you can request all fields to be returned by specifying ``fields="all"``.

 .. code-block:: python

     # Get all jobs with all fields
     jobs = project_api.get_jobs(fields="all")

-    # Get id and parameter values for all evaluated jobs
+    # Get ID and parameter values for all evaluated jobs
     jobs = project_api.get_jobs(fields=["id", "values"], eval_status="evaluated")

 Sorting